 d.
 Check that the bottom temperatures of the reactor legs and the reactor pressure are kept constant.
 If they are increasing, re-inject the killer (1% CO) and again discharge from the bottom piston valves for other 3 minutes.

-Intercept the R 202 discharge by LRC 1801.
+Intercept the R 202 discharge by LIC 1801.

-Cut off the propylene to flash pipe by FRC 2201.
+Cut off the propylene to flash pipe by FIC 2201.

-Put LRC 2201 in manual and empty V 301 discharging to blow down V802 by HS 2201 which from the panel controls the relevant 3 way valve.
+Put LIC 2201 in manual and empty V 301 discharging to blow down V802 by HS 2201 which from the panel controls the relevant 3 way valve.

 Due to lack either of the bottom vapours (since the hot water feed to reboiler has been stopped ) or of reflux, the propylene scrubber C301, will have all the liquid collected on bottom and the bottom valve closed (see para above).